roccosalvatori/SON/README.md

 The AudioSample.cpp contains an audiio file that has been converted to an array.

-The wavconverter.c is a program that converts a WAV file into an array.
+The wavconverter.c file is a program that converts a WAV file into an array.